RBC Banking App

 With fundamental concepts we sketched out some low fi-wireframes that helped us identify key elements.

-SKETCH & LO-FI WIREFRAME
+LO-FI WIREFRAME

-HI-FI Wireframe
+HI-FI WIREFRAME

-PROTOTYPES & FINAL VISUAL DESIGN
+FINAL DESIGN

 KEY TAKEAWAYS AND LEARNING